Russell Ward (racing driver)

 Russell Ward (born March 8, 1992) is an American racing driver who currently competes in the IMSA SportsCar Championship for HTP Winward Motorsport.
 Ward also serves as Winward Racing's team principal.

+Ward is a two-time class winner at the 24 Hours of Daytona and 12 Hours of Sebring.
+Alongside Philip Ellis, Ward was the 2024 IMSA SportsCar Championship GTD class champion.